-According to Corelogic, house prices for eight capital cities have declined by 0.2% in May, following a 0.3% decline in April because of the softening Sydney and Melbourne prices.
+According to CoreLogic, house prices for eight capital cities have declined by 0.2% in May, following a 0.3% decline in April because of the softening Sydney and Melbourne prices.
 In 2017, the eight capital city hedonic index was down by 1.1% while regional prices increased by 0.2% in May and about 2.2% in annual terms.

-National prices in aggregate declined by 0.1% and 0.4% in annual terms.
+National house prices in aggregate declined by 0.1% and 0.4% in annual terms.
 In 2017, Sydney prices were down by 4.2% while Melbourne prices were up by 2.2%.
 Brisbane, on the other hand, recorded +0.9% as Adelaide recorded +0.6%.
 It remained dismal for Perth prices, however, which were down by 1.9%.

-Hobart was the only capital city where prices increased 12.7% in annual terms in May.
+Hobart was the only capital city where house prices increased by 12.7% in annual terms in May.
 Meanwhile, Darwin prices declined by 7.9% because of the adjusting over-supplied market but Canberra prices increased by 2.3%.

 APRA will lift the 10% investor lending cap effective 1 July subject to maintenance by Approved Deposit-Taking Institutions of lending standards and six months of running under the cap.

 Melbourne prices were down in hedonic terms by 1.2% in three months to May while Sydney was down by 0.9%.
 However, it may not be so bad because Sydney and Melbourne have experienced even greater price falls in the past with a 7.1% decline for Sydney and 3.3% for Melbourne.